Bouwahjgie Nkrumie: 2023

 and Trayvon Bromell (9.97s) in 2014.
 Speaking after the event Nkrumie said that despite the time he had not executed his technique perfectly and felt he could go faster.
 He won the silver medal over 100 metres at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico, in August 2023.

+2025

 He ran 10.06 seconds to qualify for the final of the 100 metres at the Jamaican Athletics Championships in June 2025, before placing sixth in the final.
 He was named in the Jamaican squad for the 2025 NACAC Championships in Nassau, The Bahamas.

+2026

+Nkrumie ran a personal best 6.57 seconds for the 60 metres (+1.4) at the 2026 Gibson McCook Relays in Kingston.
+In July 2026, he won the gold medal in the 100 metres at the 2026 NACAC U23 Championships.
+Later at the championships he won the gold medal as part of the Jamaican 4 × 100 m relay team.
+In August, he won the silver medal behind Ronal Longa in the 100 metres at the 2026 CAC Games in Santo Domingo, Dominican Republic.